subor/sdk/docs/en/tutorials/layer0_devtools.md

-# Layer0 and Devtools
+# Launching Platform and Using Devtools

 ## Layer0

+[Layer0](../topics/layer0.md) must be running on a host machine before you can access most of the Ruyi platform.

+1. [Download and install the SDK](setup.md) (if you haven't already)
 1. Run layer0.exe
 	![](/img/layer0.png)
+1. Register and login as a new user

 ## Developer tools

-All developer tools are available via RuyiDev.exe.
-It's designed as an interface and one or more plugins (found in the `Plugins/` folder).
+All [developer tools](../topics/devtool.md) are available via RuyiDev.exe.

-A GUI is available by running RuyiDev.exe:
+Double-click RuyiDev.exe to launch the GUI:
 ![](/img/ruyidev_gui.png)

+All plugins are listed on the left side of the window.

-A commandline interface (CLI) is available by running RuyiDev.exe with an option (e.g. `RuyiDev.exe -h`):
+Open a command prompt and run RuyiDev.exe with an option (e.g. `RuyiDev.exe -h`) to use the commandline interface (CLI):
 ![](/img/ruyidev_cli.png)

 All plugins are used via `RuyiDev.exe <plugin> <arguments>`.
 Assistance for any plugin is available via `RuyiDev.exe <plugin> -h`.

 For example, `RuyiDev.exe settingtool -h` outputs: